2005, Inner Temple

 Court of Protection

-Hannah's practice is split evenly between acting for Claimants and Defendants and she regularly advises at all stages of proceedings from pre-litigation through to trial.
+Hannah's personal injury practice is split evenly between acting for Claimants and Defendants and she regularly advises at all stages of proceedings from pre-litigation through to trial.
 She has considerable interlocutory and trial experience involving both fast- and multi-track claims.
-She has experience in a broad range of areas but particularly clinical negligence, fatal accident claims, MIB claims, employers’ liability, road traffic accidents, insurance fraud, tripping and slipping litigation, defective premises and travel litigation.

 Hannah has a particular interest in clinical negligence and has expertise in a wide range of areas including high value cases involving multiple-disciplinary treatment.
-She has developed a particular interest in cases involving complex medical issues, such as where causation is in issue and regularly conducts conferences involving experts from multiple disciplines.
+She has developed a particular interest in cases involving complex medical issues, and regularly conducts conferences involving experts from multiple disciplines.
 Hannah is adept at explaining complex issues clearly and sensitively to clients.
-She regularly represents families at inquests where there are issues relating to medical treatment, including Article 2 and jury inquests, suicides and cases involving children.

 Hannah is a practising barrister, who is regulated by the Bar Standards Board.
 Details of information held by the BSB about Hannah can be found here.